brug-be/railsgirls_guide/materials/create_rails_app.md

 </footer>
 {% endhighlight %}

-* Show how this also works in IRB and maybe the controller
+* (Show how this also works in IRB and maybe the controller)

+* Now go back to the file `app/controllers/pages_controller.rb`.
+We'll be introducing a variable to hold the value of the year now.

 {% highlight ruby %}
 def introductions